 Convened on the Feast Day Of the Holy Name of Jesus, 3 January 2014, the people and clergy of the Archdiocese of Saint Michael (hereafter ADOSM,) believes in all the gifts of the spirit (charismata) Apostolic Succession, and the Seven Sacraments; Baptism, Holy Eucharist, Confirmation, Holy Orders (for both men and women), Holy Matrimony, Penance and Holy Unction administered with the unfailing use of the traditional outward and visible signs, and the form, matter, ministers and intention received of old.

-We identify as an Orthodox Anglo-Catholic Church, utilizing the term “Orthodox” in the context of correct or authentic teaching, standing in stark contrast or opposition to those religious organizations that use the term “Progressive” to denote a radical and sometimes heretical departure from traditional beliefs.
+We identify as an Orthodox Anglo-Catholic Church, (UPDATED 9 November 2020 see below) utilizing the term “Orthodox” in the context of correct or authentic teaching, standing in stark contrast or opposition to those religious organizations that use the term “Progressive” to denote a radical and sometimes heretical departure from traditional beliefs.

 On 10 August 2014, we announced that The Holy Name of Jesus Anglo Catholic Communion (HNOJACC Missouri Synod) had been merged with the ADOSM after more than three years of negotiations failed; talks which had been designed to end the unintended result of two HNOJACC orders having evolved due to misunderstandings.
 Even though our sister jurisdiction appears to have faded away into the night, it is unseemly to have twin competing jurisdictions each with presiding Bishops claiming legitimate authority, and so we felt compelled to bring about an end to any confusion that might have ever arisen.